Harmonised competitiveness indicators based on unit labour costs indices for the total economy*

 Detailed information on the observation status can be found in the time series view.

-* For the euro area, the real effective exchange rate of the euro vis-à-vis 19 trading partners is displayed.
-For euro area countries, the table shows the harmonised competitiveness indicators calculated vis-à-vis the same 19 trading partners plus the other euro area countries.
-A positive change points to a decrease in cost competitiveness.
-For further information please refer to the explanatory note.
+* For the euro area, the real effective exchange rate of the euro vis-à-vis 42 trading partners is displayed.
+For euro area countries, the table shows the harmonised competitiveness indicators calculated vis-à-vis these same trading partners plus the other euro area countries.
+A positive change points to a decrease in price competitiveness.
+For questions about the calculation method, please refer to the Eurosystem methodology for effective exchange rates (ECB website, Statistical Data Warehouse, Notes to Table 8.1; more details in Occasional Paper Series, No. 134, June 2012; see “External links”).